kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 Disks with `dedicatedIOThread` set to `true` will not use the shared thread, but will instead be allocated an exclusive thread.
-This is generally useful if a specific Disk is expected to have heavy I/O traffic ie. a database spindle.
+This is generally useful if a specific Disk is expected to have heavy I/O traffic, e.g. a database spindle.

 #### Auto